sayjeyhi/presentation-i18n/slides.md

 # Implementing a custom Solution

 <br/>

+<span class="text-yellow text-2xl font-bold"> We wanted to have:</span>

 <br/>

-- ✅ same DX as local development
+- ✅ Same DX as local development
-- ✅ full control over the translations
+- ✅ Full control over the translations
-- ✅ full control over the content workflows
+- ✅ Full control over the content workflows
-- ✅ seamless integration with Contentful
+- ✅ Seamless integration with Contentful
-- ✅ a self-hosted solution
+- ✅ A self-hosted solution
-- ✅ migrations
+- ✅ Migrations possibility

 ---